 - The National Archives

 - Arts Council England

-- Heritage Lottery Fund
+- National Lottery Heritage Fund

 - The Art Fund

 - A range of other grant-awarding bodies

-We also receive support from approximately 130 volunteers to help us deliver our aims and outcomes.
+We receive support from approximately 130 volunteers to help us deliver our aims and outcomes.
+Numbers of volunteers has been impacted by COVID-19 resulting in 45 volunteers continuing to work with the Service remotely whilst restrictions are in place.
 We will work with our partners to ensure our vision and theirs are aligned and complementary to one another.